calebrash/turnstile/README.markdown

 ##Options

 ###rate
 - Controls the frequency at which the queue executes.
+Default 250ms.

 ###limit
 - Contols the number of times an empty queue should run before dying.
+Default 8 times.

 ##Usage